 A boy asks the wind, “Where do you live?” and follows it around the world on a pounding, rollicking, sea-foaming adventure.
 Winds in the Canadian west, off the coast of Nicaragua, in Capetown and the Middle East are evoked with poetic text and muscular, powerful illustrations by Gillian Newland.

-Slides, songs, sounds and maps are all key features of this new, interactive presentation of A Boy Asked the Wind, now available.
+Slides, songs, sounds and maps are all key features of this new, interactive presentation of A Boy Asked the Wind.

 Grade Level Preferred: 2 – 5